 decentralized power supply.

-Currently, not only in Russia, but all over the world, the interest in low-power reactors as advanced energy sources for regions with decentralized power supply is growing rapidly.
-This is due to the fact that in complex natural conditions, traditional energy sources are not able to meet the growing demand for heat and electricity everywhere.
+Nowadays, not only Russia but also the entire world sees the impetuous growth of interest in small-sized reactors as prospective energy sources for regions with decentralized power supply.
+This is justified by the fact that the traditional energy sources are incapable of satisfying the growing demand for heat and electricity under harsh natural conditions.

-The active development of remote areas with the expansion of gold, diamond, and rare metal mining, rising gas, coal, iron ore production, and the development of the processing industry requires the energy problems to be solved.
-Electric power transmission costs in harsh environmental conditions and over long distances can be several times as high as the cost of its production.
-This factor is crucial for defining the competitiveness of small-sized nuclear power stations in remote areas.
-For such energy sources, new-generation reactors have been created that outperform operating Russian and foreign reactors in terms of reliability and safety.
-The development of these units is based on the accumulated experience of JSC “Afrikantov OKBM” in the design and operation of marine reactors and a powerful scientific and technical potential in the field of solving energy problems.
+The intense development of remote territories with the expanding production of gold, diamonds, rare metals, the growing production of gas, coal, iron ore, the development of the processing industry require that energy problems be solved.
+The long-distance electricity transmission costs under harsh environmental conditions may be a number of times greater than the electricity generation cost.
+This factor decisively determines the competitive ability of the small-sized nuclear power plants in remote regions.
+For such energy sources, new-generation reactors have been developed, which surpass the operating Russian and other reactors in terms of the reliability and safety level.
+The development of these plants is based upon the experience JSC “Afrikantov OKBM” accumulated in developing and operating marine reactors and upon the powerful science and technology potential for solving energy problems.

-Capability of using small-sized nuclear power stations for seawater desalination (if additional equipment is installed) and heat production.
+The small-sized nuclear power plants can be used to desalinate seawater (if additional equipment is installed) and generate heat.

-Short construction period of small-sized nuclear power stations as compared to large energy facilities.
+The construction time for the small-sized nuclear power plants is shorter compared to the large power-generating facilities.

-Small-sized nuclear power stations can operate in the load tracking mode, with maneuvering range from 10 to 100%.
+The small-sized nuclear power plants can operate in the load-follow mode from 10 to 100%.

 Land-Based Nuclear Power Stations

-Small-Sized Nuclear Power Station with a RITM-200 Reactor Plant
+Small-Sized Nuclear Power Plant with the RITM-200 Reactor Plant

-The RITM-200 reactor plant is designed for a multipurpose nuclear icebreaker using the accumulated experience in the design, manufacture, and operation of marine reactor plants OK-150, OK-900, OK-900А, KLT-40, and KLT-40М.
+The RITM-200 reactor plant is designed for a multipurpose nuclear-powered icebreaker using the accumulated experience in designing, manufacturing and operating the OK-150, OK-900, OK-900А, KLT-40, and KLT-40М marine reactor plants.

-Presently, the conceptual design of RITM-200 for small-sized nuclear power stations has been completed.
-The pilot design of the nuclear power station based on the RITM-200 reactor plant is planned to be constructed in Russia.
+Presently, the RITM-200 conceptual design for a small-sized nuclear power plant has been completed.
+The pilot design of the nuclear power plant based on the RITM-200 reactor plant is planned to be constructed in Russia.

-The floating design of the power unit minimizes the volume and cost of major construction in the area where the nuclear power station is located.
+The floating design of the power unit minimizes the volume and cost of the capital construction on the nuclear power operating site.

-The floating power unit (FPU) is fully created at the ship building enterprise using the mastered technology of building nuclear icebreakers and RF Navy ships.
-After loading fuel and conducting integrated testing, the FPU is transported to the operating site where it is connected to shore grids and starts operating.
+The floating power unit (FPU) is completely manufactured at a shipbuilding plant with using the mastered nuclear-powered icebreaker and navy ship construction process.
+After the fuel is loaded and the integrated testing is done, the FPU is transported to the operating site, where it is connected to shore grids and starts operating.

-The energy sources based on low-power reactor plants as part of the desalinating complex developed by JSC “Afrikantov OKBM” can be used to desalinate sea water, which is of a particular interest to the regions with a shortage of fresh water.
-Different desalination technologies are available for either reverse osmosis (RO) or multi-stage evaporation plants (MED).
-Many countries in Africa, Asia, and Europe, which suffer from severe shortage of fresh water, show interest in such complexes.
+The energy sources that JSC “Afrikantov OKBM” developed on the basis of small-sized reactor plants may be used within a desalination complex to desalinate seawater, which is of special interest to the regions with a shortage of fresh water.
+An option is possible of using different desalination processes—either reverse osmosis (RO) or multi-effect distillation (MED).
+Many countries in Africa, Asia, and Europe, which suffer from severe shortages of fresh water, show interest in such complexes.

-In Russia, FNCPs are demanded primarily in the Far North and Far East regions that are not covered by the unified power grid and require reliable and economically competitive energy sources.
+In Russia, FNCPs are in demand primarily in the Far North and Far East regions that are not covered by the unified power grid system and require reliable and economically competitive energy sources.

-The FNCP is expected to return to full power by 2021 after replacing the Bilibino NPP that will have been decommissioned by that time.
-Akademik Lomonosov will become the world’s northernmost nuclear power plant.
+It is planned, that the FNCP will start its full power operation by 2021 while replacing the Bilibino NPP, which will be decommissioned by that time.
+The FPU Akademik Lomonosov will be northernmost nuclear power plant in the world.

-Considering that the FNCP with the FPU Akademik Lomonosov is the first-of-a-kind one, the beginning of its operation will allow us to speak about the practical use of atomic energy to provide heat and energy to remote areas and about the fact that the incorporated technologies can be used as referential.
+Considering that the FNCP with the FPU Akademik Lomonosov is the lead project, the start of its operation will allow one to speak about the practical use of nuclear energy for supplying remote regions with heat and electricity and about the reference of the underlying technologies.

-The technical solutions of the KLT-40S reactor plant design are provided with legal protection, and today JSC “Afrikantov OKBM” is the right holder of the following results of intellectual activity:
+The engineering solutions of the KLT-40S reactor plant design are legally protected, and presently JCS “Afrikantov OKBM” is the owner of the following intellectual work results:

 - 4 inventions,